Category: calculators

 Return volatility formula and calculator

-We start this lesson by discussing what is meant by (stock) return volatility.
-Then, we explain the return volatility formula.
-Finally, a simple return volatility calculator is provided for your convenience.
+The topic of this lesson is the return volatility of risky assets such as stocks, mutual funds, etc. We will explain how to measure it and provide a calculator as well.
 What is (stock) return volatility?
 Imagine an investor who bought shares of a stock three years ago.
 According to the investor’s calculations, her annual…